-Tuesday February 28th: Human Sacrifice: The Old World, a synthesis
+Tuesday February 27th: Human Sacrifice: The Old World, Part 1

 - Baadsgaard, Aubrey, Janet Monge and Richard L. Zettler.
 2012.
 Bludgeoned, Burned, and Beautified: Reevaluating Mortuary Practices in the Royal Cemetery of Ur.
-In Sacred Killing: The Archaeology of Sacrifice in the Ancient Near East, edited by Anne Porter and Glenn Schwartz, pp. 125-158.
+In Sacred Killing: The Archaeology of Sacrifice in the Ancient Near East, edited by Anne Porter and Glenn Schwartz, pp.125-158.
 Eisenbrauns. - Campbell, Roderick.
 2012.
 On Sacrifice: An Archaeology of Shang Sacrifice.
-In Sacred Killing: The Archaeology of Sacrifice in the Ancient Near East, edited by Anne Porter and Glenn Schwartz, pp. 305-324.
+In Sacred Killing: The Archaeology of Sacrifice in the Ancient Near East, edited by Anne Porter and Glenn Schwartz, pp.305-324.
 Eisenbrauns.

-- Pongratz-Leisten 2012.
+- Baadsgaard, Aubrey 2023.
+Textbook, Chapter 5.
+Competitive violence and ruling elites in Early Dynastic Mesopotamia, pp. 111-134. - Pongratz-Leisten 2012.
 Sacrifice in the Ancient Near East: Offering and Ritual Killing.
-In Sacred Killing: The Archaeology of Sacrifice in the Ancient Near East, edited by Anne Porter and Glenn Schwartz, pp. 291-304.
+In SacredKilling: The Archaeology of Sacrifice in the Ancient Near East, edited by Anne Porter and Glenn Schwartz, pp. 291-304.
 Eisenbrauns. - Rundin, John 2004.
 Pozo Moro, Child Sacrifice and the Greek Legendary Tradition.
-JBL 123(3): 425-447.
+JBL 123(3):425-447.